dennis/slipstream/Components/WinFormUI/README.md

 ui:create_button("Hello UI")
 ```

-This function publishes `UICommandCreateButton` event, that is handled by
+This function publishes `WinFormUICommandCreateButton` event, that is handled by
 MainWindow. `UIButtonTriggered` events will be sent, if the button is pressed.

 This function is aliased as ``create_button`` (deprecated)